vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Unknown
 - "In the middle of every difficulty lies opportunity." - Albert Einstein
 - "Be present in all things and thankful for all things." - Maya Angelou
-- "The best way to get started is to quit talking and begin doing." - Walt Disney

 ## Success and Achievement